RajeevAtla/emotion-detection/README.md

 4. Populate the scratch directory with a handful of tiny grayscale images per class (one or two is enough).
 5. Execute `uv run python -m src.main --config <scratch>/smoke.json --output-dir runs --seed 0 --experiment-name smoke-local`.

-Following these steps mirrors the CI behaviour while ensuring the repository’s `data/` folder—and your real dataset—remain untouched.
+Following these steps mirrors the CI behaviour while ensuring the repository's `data/` folder-and your real dataset-remain untouched.

-Ruff enforces a 79-character max line length.
+Ruff enforces an 80-character max line length (see `pyproject.toml`).
-Run `uv tool run ruff format` before committing to keep the repo consistent.
+Run `uv run ruff format` before committing to keep the repo consistent.

 These mirror the GitHub Actions workflow located in `.github/workflows/ci.yml`.